Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Introduction

+Although we are aware of the current technical limitations of quantum optimization, in this work we nevertheless explore the use of a Constrained Quadratic Model (CQM)-based approach to solve the problem.
+To this end, we employ the CQM framework implemented through D-Wave’s \texttt{LeapCQMHybrid} solver.
+Unlike traditional QUBO formulations, the CQM framework preserves explicit linear and quadratic constraints alongside the quadratic objective function, enabling feasibility to be enforced directly rather than through penalty terms.
+The hybrid quantum–classical architecture delegates constraint handling to a classical optimization layer while leveraging the quantum annealer to explore the combinatorial search space.
+This makes the CQM approach a more stable and expressive modeling environment for complex constrained optimization problems, reducing the reliance on manual penalty tuning and preserving the structural integrity of the original formulation.

-The main contributions of this work are as follows: \begin{itemize} \item We introduce a novel and previously unaddressed variant of the STSP, the STSP-TWPD, which extends the STSP by incorporating time windows and pickup and delivery constraints; \item We propose two novel formulations for the STSP-TWPD: an arc-based model, ABF, and a node-based model, NBF; \item We present a reduction method that enhances the models by eliminating unnecessary arcs and minimizing model complexity;
+The main contributions of this work are as follows: \begin{itemize} \item We introduce a novel and previously unaddressed variant of the STSP, the STSP-TWPD, which extends the STSP by incorporating time windows and pickup and delivery constraints; \item We propose two novel formulations for the STSP-TWPD: an arc-based model, ABF, and a node-based model, NBF; \item We formally define and analyze two additional Steiner-based routing variants (STSP-TW and STSP-PD), which, to the best of our knowledge, have not been previously addressed in the literature; \item We present a reduction method that enhances the models by eliminating unnecessary arcs and minimizing model complexity;

-\item we introduce a novel procedure for generating STSP-TWPD instances.
-In particular, we define a method for the creation of time windows, service times and customer demands, a contribution that, to the best of our knowledge, has not yet been addressed in the current literature. \item We implement and solve the proposed models using D-Wave’s hybrid quantum-classical solver (\texttt{LeapCQMHybrid}), demonstrating their practical feasibility on problem instances of realistic size. \end{itemize}
+\item We introduce a novel procedure for generating STSP-TWPD instances.
+In particular, we define a method for the creation of time windows, service times and customer demands for STSP-TWPD. \item We implement and solve the proposed models using classical optimization tools as well as D-Wave’s hybrid quantum–classical solver, assessing their applicability to instances of practical relevance. \end{itemize}